 Your eyes may be tested.
 This can be done with:

 Images may also be taken of your bodily structures.
-This can be done with a chest x-ray.
+This can be done with:

 There is no cure for Sjogren's.
 No treatment can restore the ability of the glands to produce moisture.
 The goal of treatment is to relieve symptoms.